‘Days Of Our Lives’ Comings & Goings: A Surprising Recast & Big Returns

 — Days of our Lives (@nbcdays) March 14, 2019

-Meanwhile, Days of Our Lives fans will also seen some big returns this week.
+Meanwhile, Days of Our Lives fans will also see some big returns this week.
 As Dr. Marlena Evans (Deidre Hall) fights for her life, she’ll have visions of some interesting former Salem residents.

 Marlena will see her friend, the late Tony DiMera, and his twin, Andre DiMera, both played by actor Thaoo Penghlis.
 Tony will tell Marlena that she has died and that her soul has left her body, and that she can not return.